learn-co-curriculum/dsc-building-an-object-oriented-simulation-lab/README.md

 Simulation._time_step = _time_step
 ```

-Finally, you just need to write a function that logs the results of each time step by storing it in a DataFrame, and then writes the end result of the Simulation to a csv file.
+Finally, you just need to write a function that logs the results of each time step by storing it in a DataFrame, and then writes the end result of the simulation to a csv file.

 In the interest of time, this function has been provided for you.
-You do not need to write any code in the cell below--just run the cell.
+You do not need to write any code in the cell below -- just run the cell.

 ```python